jlperla/ECON_307_2022/syllabus.md

 ## Policies

-**Academic Integrity Module:**
-On the Canvas site you will find a module on Academic Integrity.
-You must read through its components and complete the 10-question quiz.
-You may take the quiz as many times as needed, but must obtain 100% on the quiz in order to complete the module.
-Failure to complete the module will result in a grade of zero in the course.

-Please note that the last question in the quiz is actually your agreement with the VSE and the course’s policies on academic integrity.
-If you do not agree with them, please do not check the “I agree” box and drop the course.
-More information on academic integrity can be found at the end of the syllabus.

 **Academic Integrity**
 It is the policy of the VSE to report all violations of UBC’s standards for academic honesty to the office of the Dean of Arts.
 A detailed description of academic integrity,